 While many of us feel tired from the busy nature of work and family life, constantly feeling fatigued and lacking energy can be a sign of Iron deficiency.
 We need Iron to maintain healthy energy levels and body function, but it is a notoriously tricky mineral for our bodies to absorb!
 Some Iron supplements may cause uncomfortable side effects.

 Why do we need Iron?

 Iron is a natural mineral that is essential to healthy body function.
 A natural source of energy found in many foods, Iron is needed in many bodily processes, helping to transport oxygen in the bloodstream and maintain physical stamina and mental focus.
 Haemoglobin, found in our red blood cells, carries oxygen from the lungs to all other areas of the body and is partly made up of Iron.
 Myoglobin, a protein that helps to store oxygen in muscles, also contains a lot of Iron.
 Many bodily Enzymes are also made up of Iron, which control cell function and energy production, and our immune system simply cannot function properly without adequate Iron levels to fight off infection.1

 Are we all Iron deficient?

-According to Lee Holmes, founder of Supercharged Food, our bodies usually only absorb a small amount of the Iron from foods we eat, so it’s important to consistently maintain healthy levels of Iron in the body to prevent them from dropping too low and potentially causing health issues.
-We constantly need to consume iron-rich sources for our daily energy needs and to build-up stores.
-Iron is lost from the body through sweat and blood loss, and around a third of the world’s population is Iron deficient (and might not even know it).
+According to Lee Holmes, founder of Supercharged Food, our bodies usually only absorb a small amount of the Iron from foods we eat, so it's important to consistently maintain healthy levels of Iron in the body to avoid them from dropping too low and potentially causing health issues.
+We constantly need to consume Iron-rich sources for our daily energy needs and to build-up stores.
+Iron is lost from the body through sweat and blood loss, and around a third of the world's population is Iron deficient (and might not even know it).
 Women are also at greater risk of being deficient due to the Iron loss experienced during menstruation as well as menopause.1

 How to increase Iron absorption